alkasm/timingdiagram/README.md

 ## Example

-Suppose you had a log of users singing in and out of a service, and the log included the time, user id, and action the user took.
+Suppose you had a log of users signing in and out of a service, and the log included the time, user id, and action the user took.
 We can view each user's login/logout history as a timing diagram, and simply `&` them all together to see when all users were logged in at the same time:

 ```python
 log = """2019-08-27T19:38:50 001768bf-af44-46a6-890d-048f2c50aa29 login